 How Many Telecom Tax Refunds is Your Business Missing?

-Most business are not aware of the many telecom tax refunds they may claim.
+Most business are not aware of the telecom tax recovery they may claim.
 For instance the FET tax, in 2007 the IRS urged 10 Million taxpayers to file and check for this claim.
 However, so many businesses didn’t collect their refunds.
-In summary, Auditel is hopeful this memo reaches business to help them claim and capture their refunds.
+In summary, Auditel is hopeful this memo reaches business to help them claim and capture their telecom tax refunds.